This is the multi-page printable view of this section. Click here to print.

 How to monitor the status of running tasks

-Clickhouse-copier uses ZooKeeper to keep track of the progress and to communicate between workers.
+clickhouse-copier uses ZooKeeper to keep track of the progress and to communicate between workers.
 Here is a list of queries that you can use to see what’s happening.

 --task-path=/clickhouse/copier/task1